Budget Architect overview

 The Budget Architect application provides data transfer capabilities between your budget application and your Lawson Business Management System (BMS) databases.

-For example, if you use the Hyperion PillarĀ® application, then Budget Architect can transfer your budget data from your General Ledger, Project Accounting, Strategic Ledger, or Lawson Human Resources applications to the Pillar application.
+For example, if you use the Hyperion PillarĀ® application, then you can use Budget Architect to transfer your budget data to the Pillar application from your General Ledger, Project Accounting, Strategic Ledger, and Lawson Human Resources applications.

-Budget administrators use the Pillar application to create a master budget plan and distribute the appropriate budgets to planners within the organization (such as department managers, project supervisors and team leads).
 In the Pillar application, these individuals, or planners, create their budget plans.
-The budgets can be consolidated by the budget administrator and exported back to Lawson General Ledger and Project Accounting.
+The budgets are consolidated by the budget administrator and exported back to Lawson General Ledger and Project Accounting.

-Lawson Business Management System overview
+This diagram shows the Lawson Business Management System overview:

-You can also use Budget Architect to transfer data from your budget application to a multidimensional database, or data mart, that you create using the Lawson Analytic Architect.
-You can export budgets to the Financial, Project, Strategic Ledger and Employee Compensation data marts.
-See the Analytic Architect User Guide.
+You can also use the Budget Architect to transfer data from your budget application to a multidimensional database, or data mart, that you create using the Lawson Analytic Architect.
+You can export budgets to the Financial, Project, Strategic Ledger, and Employee Compensation data mart.

 This diagram shows the primary steps in the enterprise budgeting process: